 Updated to include detailed information on the forthcoming state Act to Establish Pay Equity, which strengthens existing equal pay laws.

-Updated to reflect forthcoming law granting employees the right to inspect their personnel files.
+Updated to reflect law granting employees the right to inspect their personnel files, effective January 1, 2017.

 Updated to include information on performance appraisal requirements under the New York City Grocery Worker Retention Act, effective May 8, 2016.